gilesjb/resume/resume.md

 *US-20030028519 & US-728424* Content-specific Filename Systems, Microsoft 2002

 Patented the use of secure content digests in file names and URLs for optimal retrieval and caching of content

+*US-11360994* Compact storage of non-sparse high-dimensionality data, Amazon 2022

+Patented a method of compressing large datasets with multi-dimensional keys for storage in SQL databases